InitialPrefabs/UGUIDOTS/Wiki/Canvas.md

 ***This is experiemental and will likely change in the near future.****

 1. Children entities must be marked to be built.
-  a. `BuildImageVertexDataSystem` and `BuildTextVertexDataSystem` will run if there is a `BuildUIElementTag` on the entity.
+    * `BuildImageVertexDataSystem` and `BuildTextVertexDataSystem` will run if there is a `BuildUIElementTag` on the entity.
     This allows local vertex data to be built.
-  b.
-Those systems will recurse to the root canvas and mark that the canvas has to consolidate all children elements
-    by adding the `BatchCanvasTag`.
+    * Those systems will recurse to the root canvas and mark that the canvas has to consolidate all children elements by adding the `BatchCanvasTag`.
 2. Canvases that have the `BatchCanvasTag` recurse through the children and build the `RootVertexData` and `RootTriangleIndexElement` by consolidating its children's local vertices.
-  a.
-After processing these canvases, the canvas is then marked to be built using the `BuildCanvasTag`
+    * After processing these canvases, the canvas is then marked to be built using the `BuildCanvasTag`
 3. Canvases marked with the `BuildCanvasTag` have their `RootVertexData` and `RootTriangleDataElement` copied into its associative Mesh.
-  a.
-Subsequently the `BatchedCanvasTag` is removed and the mesh is prepared for rendering
+    * Subsequently the `BatchedCanvasTag` is removed and the mesh is prepared for rendering

 Meshes are batched and made up of various submeshes similar to Unity's default UI system.
 This allows meshes with the same material and texture to be constructed together and issued with a single draw call.